Open Accessibility Menu

 Is breastfeeding support offered?

 Yes!
 As a Baby-Friendly Designated facility, breastfeeding is a huge priority for us.
 That’s why we offer breastfeeding education before baby is born as well as support after birth.
-One way we support moms is through St. Luke’s AfterCare Clinic.
-This clinic is staffed by certified lactation consultants and is available to moms from delivery forward to provide ongoing help with breastfeeding.
+One way we support moms is through our AfterCare service.
+Our team of certified lactation consultants is available to moms from delivery forward to provide ongoing help with breastfeeding.
 In addition, many of our Birthing Center nurses are lactation specialists.

 Looking for a provider?